minatah/phoneBook/ReadMe.md

-This project is a demo
+This project is a demo for the working of the phone book Aminah
+Person can add phone contact